-The manager feels that with the focus of the recent share price moves on AI, it may be easy to forget the defensive characteristics of EGL which it says maintains a portfolio of assets with high barriers to entry, effective pricing power (as operators of essential infrastructure), structural growth, and predictable cash flows.
-The manager adds that these attributes came to the fore during 2022, when markets had almost universally priced in a recession.
-It says that this led to a period of significant outperformance over global benchmarks.

-The manager believes that with data beginning to soften again in the US, we have seen renewed interest in companies able to provide reliable returns.
-It says that it is yet to be seen if this economic weakness is just a soft patch, or the beginning of something more nefarious, but as 2022 showed, it believes the upside for EGL is considerable if the economic environment deteriorates or risk appetite slips.
+With the focus of the recent share price moves on AI, it may be easy to forget the defensive characteristics of EGL which maintains a portfolio of assets with high barriers to entry, effective pricing power (as operators of essential infrastructure), structural growth, and predictable cash flows.
+These attributes came to the fore during 2022, when markets had almost universally priced in a recession.
+This led to a period of significant outperformance over global benchmarks.
+With data beginning to soften again in the US, we have seen renewed interest in companies able to provide reliable returns.
+It is yet to be seen if this economic weakness is just a soft patch, or the beginning of something more nefarious, but as 2022 showed, the upside for EGL is considerable if the economic environment deteriorates or risk appetite slips.

-In the view of the manager, the ability to drive long term earnings growth makes these new age utilities the perfect foil for current economic conditions, adding the opportunity for capital appreciation to their fundamental defensive characteristics.
-It expects that over time, this will begin to shift the view that the performance of these companies is dependent on the economic cycle.
+In our view, this ability to drive long term earnings growth makes these new age utilities the perfect foil for current economic conditions, adding the opportunity for capital appreciation to their fundamental defensive characteristics.
+We expect that over time, this will begin to shift the view that the performance of these companies is dependent on the economic cycle.

-Asset allocation
+Portfolio - Asset allocation

 Since we last published, there have only been minor changes to the portfolio's geographic and sector allocations.
 However, as is often the case with EGL, this masks considerable activity behind the scenes.
-As touched on above, the US utilities sector has rebounded which the manager believes is driven by the potential increase in energy demand from Al. In addition, it says, broader electricity demand growth in the US, which has been absent for many years, is beginning to show up across the sector's revenue and capital expenditure outlooks.
-The manager notes that a strong earnings period and ongoing nuclear energy momentum has added further support.
-It says EGL's allocation to US utilities was also raised last summer so the portfolio was well positioned for the current strong rebound in US names where valuations had become so depressed in 2023.
+As touched on above, the US utilities sector has rebounded as the market recognises the potential increase in energy demand from AI.
+In addition, broader electricity demand growth in the US, which has been absent for many years, is beginning to show up across the sector's revenue and capital expenditure outlooks.
+A strong earnings period and ongoing nuclear energy momentum has added further support.
+EGL's allocation to US utilities was also raised last summer so the portfolio was well positioned for the current strong rebound in US names where valuations had become so depressed in 2023.

-The manager states that nuclear energy's positive momentum is thanks to its ability to deliver carbon-free baseload power and a number of positive developments including a commitment from nearly two dozen countries including the US, UK, and United Arab Emirates to triple nuclear energy capacity by 2050.
-It says the US also provided considerable tax incentives for the sector through the Inflation Reduction Act which it says effectively put a floor under nuclear power prices, necessary to ensure incentives line up for companies and developers to commit capital to new projects.
+Nuclear energy's positive momentum is thanks to its ability to deliver carbon-free baseload power and a number of positive developments including a commitment from nearly two dozen countries including the US, UK, and United Arab Emirates to triple nuclear energy capacity by 2050.
+The US also provided considerable tax incentives for the sector through the Inflation Reduction Act which effectively put a floor under nuclear power prices, necessary to ensure incentives line up for companies and developers to commit capital to new projects.